I'M HOI: Inertia-aware Monocular Capture of 3D Human-Object Interactions: More Experiments

 \subsection{More Results}

-In former sections, we show the robustness of I'm-HOI under severe occlusions.
-Here, we further exhibit sequential capture results of I'm-HOI to demonstrate spatial-temporal coherence.
-Figure~\ref{fig:more_results} illustrates that our approach captures accurate and consistent human-object spatial arrangements in a time window, which validates that our proposed network learns reasonable interaction distributions and recognizes continuous interaction behaviors from input with hybrid modality.
+In preceding sections, we have demonstrated the robustness of I'm-HOI under severe occlusions.
+Expanding on this, we now present sequential capture results of I'm-HOI to showcase spatial-temporal coherence.
+Figure~\ref{fig:more_results} illustrates that our approach captures accurate and consistent human-object spatial arrangements within a temporal context, which validates that our proposed network learns reasonable interaction distributions and recognizes continuous interaction behaviors from input data featuring a hybrid modality.